JohnBogdan1/DNA-Genetic-Encryption-Technique/README.md

 #### Update

 - Added the decryption
-- Added script to run encryption + decryption
+- Added a script to run encryption + decryption
-- Added utils file where I added the methods and variables used in both operations
+- Added a utils file where I added the methods and constants used in both operations
-- Updated the encryption to write the decription key string (i.e. key + {number of rounds, the random values used in reshape, crossover, mutation}) to a file
+- Updated the encryption to write the decryption key string (i.e. key + {number of rounds, the random values used in reshape, crossover, mutation}) to a file
-- Adjusted the reshape method to work as intended.
+- Adjusted the reshape method to work as intended